quality icon

 Most expensive cars to insure in South Dakota

-Maserati Quattroporte tops the list as the most expensive car to insure in South Dakota, at an average annual cost of $11,281.
-Below is a list of the most expensive vehicles to insure in South Dakota and their average annual premiums.
+Maserati Quattroporte stands out as the most expensive car to insure in South Dakota, with an average annual cost of $11,281.

 Make ModelAverage annual premium